Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Avoid flapping it around too quickly [23].

 When fanning yourself with a fan, be aware of slow and deliberate movements, which will make your gestures look more beautiful.
 On the other hand, avoid flapping the fan too loudly.
-Not only do small, quick movements give the impression of being too busy, but many people are also bothered when they see it in their line of vision.
+Not only does this give the impression that you are not busy, but many people are also bothered when they see you.
 In public places, be careful even about how you fan yourself with a fan, as a strong fan can easily blow the wind to those nearby.

 When enjoying fragrance, be careful not to put too much on and be mindful of TPO [24].